by Herman Manson (@marklives) Today, we reveal which ad agencies in Cape Town were most admired by their peers in 2016!

 King James Group (Cape Town)

-In 2014, King James tied with Ogilvy & Mather Cape Town as the most-admired ad agency in the city.
+In 2015, King James was named our most-admired ad agency in Cape Town.
+In 2014, King James tied with Ogilvy & Mather Cape Town.
 In 2013, it was Ogilvy Cape Town.
 In 2012, our inaugural poll, it was….
 King James!

 How the poll works

 Towards the end of 2016, Cape Town’s agency leaders were invited to nominate their most-admired agency in Cape Town, the most-admired creative leader in Cape Town and the most-admired agency boss in Cape Town.
 We also asked them which agency did the best at digital integration and which agency they saw as the one to watch in the future.
 Nobody could nominate his or her own agency or staff members, and only agencies or execs who work out of the Mother City could be voted for.
 All the nominations were then tallied up for the final result.
 The editors of MarkLives had a single vote in the poll.
 The most-admired agency of the year is disqualified from the One to Watch category; votes cast in its favour in this category is discarded.

 Note: Runner-up(s) will only be named if they achieved a good nomination tally relative to the winner’s position.
 Contenders are named if they stood out significantly above other nominees, but weren’t able to close in on the winner’s tally.

 See previous poll results for Cape Town:

 Herman Manson (@marklives) is the founder and editor of MarkLives.com.